brunoxie/brunoxie/README.md

 * 💪 __My passion__: I am deeply passionate about leveraging data engineering and analytics to uncover impactful business insights that yield tangible results.
 My commitment lies in empowering organizations through data-driven decision makings that foster meaningful impacts.

-* 💻 __My current work__: Currently I serve as a Data Operations Analyst at Acumen LLC, a healthcare research company that provides analytical support for government clients.
+* 💻 __My current work__: Currently I serve as a Data Analyst at Acumen LLC, a healthcare research company that provides analytical support for government clients.
 In my daily work, I manage and optimize complex ETL pipelines and conduct healthcare data analysis.

 * 🖌️ __Tools I use__: I am proficient in using a variety of tools such as SQL, programming languages (_Python, R, SAS_), data modeling tool (_dbt_), data orchestration tool (_Airflow_), data warehouse (_Snowflake_), cloud platform (_AWS_), and BI tool (_Tableau and Looker_).